mesmotronic/as3-worker-untar/README.md

 ==========================

-Untar Worker for Adobe AIR is an ActionScript 3 Worker class used to extract uncompressed gnu-tar files, created with tar -cf, in the background.
+Untar Worker for Adobe AIR is an ActionScript 3 Worker class used to extract uncompressed gnu-tar files, created using `tar -cf`, in the background.

 The Worker is designed to be used a one shot thing, and will self-terminate on completion.

+Released under BSD license.
+Requires AIR 3.4+.

 Example Project
 ---------------